What makes a star EV for MyUrbanCar?

 The 42kWh version offers the most rounded ability with 199 miles of range and decent 85kW charging speed while the shorter range 24kWH version still offers fast charging when needed.
 Early UK reviews on the launch top spec cabriolet versions are now in.
 The reviews of the mainstream hatch versions should be available soon.

 VW e-up! / Skoda Citigo-e iV SE L / Seat Mii Electric 2020 to 2020

-If you’re after a nippy good value city car these triplets from 3 VW brands are all essentially the same car although specs, design and price vary.
+If you’re after a nippy good value city car these triplets from 3 VW brands are all essentially the same car although specs, design details and price vary.

 Originally fitted with petrol engines and an old electric version with a tiny range they were upgraded in 2020 to be electric only with a 37kWh battery giving 160-170 miles WLTP range.
-Charging is 40kW but that still means most charging would mean a stop of well under an hour.

 Sadly the launch allocation of these Up siblings sold out quickly in 2020 and VW group seems to have decided stop making them.
 The best value Skoda & VW versions are probably now longer available but at the time of writing it looks like the Seat Mii is still available.